reallygoodprogrammer/LinearPL/README.md

 # LinearPL

-Fairly basuc *Linear Particle Library* for use with [macroquad](https://github.com/not-fl3/macroquad) in rust.
+Fairly basic *Linear Particle Library* for use with [macroquad](https://github.com/not-fl3/macroquad) in rust.

 ---